Cost of Living Comparison Between Colombia and Australia Cost of Living Comparison Between Colombia and Australia

 Monthly Cost of Living

-Colombia is roughly 63% cheaper than Australia on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Colombia is roughly 51% lower than in Australia on average – the gap runs across housing, groceries, transport, and services.

 Currency